Interactive Site Visits

-Take on the role of a medical professional during Apprentice Doctor® workshops, and get hands-on in real-life simulations designed to give you the insight you need to prepare for a career in medicine.
+Take on the role of a medical professional during The Apprentice Doctor® workshops, and get hands-on in real-life simulations designed to give you the insight you need to prepare for a career in medicine.

 Virtual Reality (VR) Simulation

 Experience the sights and sounds of a realistic operating room as you take on the role of a resident surgeon or surgical tech to perform a fracture reduction of a long bone.

 This is your chance to take advantage of and experience the same cutting-edge technology used by medical schools and top clinical research centers around the world!

 The Apprentice Doctor® Workshops

-Envision has partnered with the Apprentice Doctor® group to expose students to key skills required to be successful in medical training.
-During these fascinating, hands-on workshops, you will learn basic principles of wound care, practice surgical knot tying techniques, and then perform a simulated fracture reduction of a long bone, from scrub and site preparation to fracture fixation and surgical wound closure, just like medical students experience and practice.
+Envision has partnered with The Apprentice Doctor® to expose students to key skills required to be successful in medical training.
+During these fascinating, hands-on workshops, you'll learn basic principles of wound care, practice surgical knot tying techniques, and then perform a simulated fracture reduction of a long bone, from scrub and site preparation to fracture fixation and surgical wound closure, just like medical students experience and practice.